 The door to Bar Margaux is plain and just says “MGX”, but when it opens you’re met with a vibrant buzz of music and chatter.
 The space is designed to evoke a late-night, New York-inspired French bistro.
 Whether you’re arriving at 5pm to start your night or finishing up way after dark, the room won’t feel too different.

-The menu is unashamedly French and all about the classics such as steak tartare, escargot (snails in lots of garlic and Pernod butter), and soupe à l’oignon.
-The latter features rich beef stock, five-hour caramelised onions, and a slice of baguette with melted Gruyere on top – decadent enough to share.
+The menu is unashamedly French and all about the classics such as steak tartare, escargot (snails in lots of garlic and Pernod butter), and salmon rillettes.
 The burger here comes with two Wagyu patties, bacon, organic cheese, and a bordelaise sauce (bone marrow, shallots, port and a lot of pepper) on a milk-brioche bun.
-Desserts are also traditionally French, with tarte mousse au chocolat, crème brûlée and a soufflé du jour so puffy you’ll get almost as much pleasure watching the ice-cream sink into the cloud as you will eating it.
+Desserts are also traditionally French, with fromage, tarte mousse au chocolat, and a soufflé du jour so puffy you’ll get almost as much pleasure watching the ice-cream sink into the cloud as you will eating it.

-Their cocktails lean toward the classics.
-You can get a “snack size” (half serve) Martini or Manhattan for $12, and a mini beer in the form of a 210-millilitre Miller High Life.
-The wine list offers a good mix of French drops and locally made French varietals, with everything available by the glass.
-Prices start at $13 for a glass of 2017 La Cuvée des Copains grenache, and go up to $50 for a glass of NV Krug Grande Cuvée champagne.
+Margaux’s cocktails lean toward the classics, plus you can get a “petit” (half serve) Martini or Manhattan for $14.
+The wine list offers a good mix of French drops and locally made French varietals, with almost everything available by the glass.